ProfYash/ProfYash/README.md

 Revolutionizes candidate evaluation by parsing resumes with OpenAI and Langchain, enabling faster and more accurate talent identification.

-### 💻 CodeGenie: Code Interpreter & Generator
-**Streamlined Development:**
-A cutting-edge tool using OpenAI, Pinecone, and Flask to interpret and generate code, simplifying complex coding tasks and boosting productivity.

 ---
 ### AI & Integration Technologies
 - **Agentic AI Frameworks:** Langchain, LangGraph, RAG, CAG